Does Your Grade 5 Student LOVE to dance?

 How does this program “fit” into the student’s daily schedule?

-This program is offered within the regular school day.
+This program is offered within the regular school day (with the exception of some performances).
 Students attend dance class in the Dunsmuir Dance Studio.
-Students will have dance classes 3 times/week and will not take P.E.
+Students will have dance classes 3 times/week and will not need to take P.E.
 Class size for Dance Academy will be capped at 28 students (per grade).

 What kind of instruction will the dancers receive?

 Dancers are offered instruction in many different styles of dance throughout the year.
-Regular classes consist of extensive warm-up routines, conditioning, cross-floor skill development, choreography, as well as student created choreography and teaching experience.
+Regular classes consist of extensive cardio/warm-up routines, conditioning, cross-floor skill development, choreography, as well as student created choreography and peer teaching experience.
 Some of the dance genres regularly covered in Academy will include Jazz, Ballet, Contemporary, and Tap.
-Along with regular weekly dance instruction, dancers will participate in workshops taught by guest teachers, they will train with 2 additional resident choreographers, and may attend presentations by local dance companies.
-Dancers will also perform both in the school and out in the community, including the Dance Academies Winter Show, the Greater Victoria Performing Arts Festival, Elements Dance Competition, Royal Bay’s Year End Recitals, as well as Dunsmuir’s “Evening of Dance” recitals.
+Along with regular weekly dance instruction, dancers will participate in workshops taught by guest teachers, they will train with 2 resident choreographers, and may attend presentations by local dance companies.
+Dancers will also perform both in the school and out in the community, including the SD62 Academy Winter Show, the Greater Victoria Performing Arts Festival, Royal Bay’s Year End Recitals, as well as Dunsmuir’s “Evening of Dance” recitals.
 All dancers are also encouraged to join one of our 3 award winning DMS Hip Hop crews (Fridays after school).

 What supplies will dancers need?